 An effective way to deal with an issue is to talk to the alleged offender directly.
-Whilst not everyone feels confident enough to do this, it is an effective way to resolve an issue.
+Whilst not everyone feels confident enough to do this, it can be an effective way to resolve an issue.
 Sometimes people just need a reminder about their behaviour or to be advised that they have stepped over the line.
-If you do decide to deal with the situation independently it is important that you do so in an appropriate manner - seek advice from a Contact Officer, your Line or Senior Manager or Human Resources.
+If you do decide to deal with the situation independently it is important that you do so in an appropriate manner - seek advice from a Contact Officer, your Line or Senior Manager or the People and Culture department.